nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 The developer wallet included with the node is configured to pre-cache work at the base threshold and monitor any blocks it publishes to the network for confirmation.
 If they are not confirmed within 5 seconds, the difficulty on that block will be compared against the active difficulty seen on the network.
 If the block has a lower work value than the network, then new work generation is requested at the higher level.

+Due to the possibility of network work levels increasing beyond the capabilities of certain work generation setups, the config option [`node.max_work_generate_multiplier`](/running-a-node/configuration/#nodework_threads) can be used to limit how high a work value will be requested at.
+All setups should implement an appropriate limit, which defaults to 64x in V20.

 **Difficulty management for external integrations**

 For services aiming to ensure the highest priority on their transactions, the confirmation of published blocks should be monitored by their integration and work levels compared against active difficulty in a similar fashion to the development wallet mentioned above.
 If work is left at base difficulty there could be delays in the transactions being processed during heavy network usage times.